Last updated on February 25th, 2019 at 07:25 am

-Flight attendant looks like a wonderful job, especially for people who have never worked in the skies…
+Flight attendant looks like a wonderful job, especially for people who have never worked in the skies.

 First of all, you should speak at least two languages, you should look good (this doesn’t apply with low-cost airlines such as Ryanair), and have at least some charisma.
 It would be tough to become a cabin crew member if you lacked any of these things.

-The good news is, however, that you do not need any special education, or previous working experience, to be considered for the job.
+The good news is, however, that you do not need any special education, or previous working experience, to be considered for the job of a flight attendant.
 Airlines have excellent training programs.
 If they hire you, they will teach you everything you need to know to be an excellent steward.

 Questions for a flight attendant interview